Safer Somerset Business Partnership

 - DISC offender management database access including an on the go App (accessible 24hrs/day, 365 days/year, perfect for those who work long or strange hours).
-Best used pro-active & re-actively.
+Best used pro-actively and re-actively

-- Weekly Newsletter - Keep up to date with who's who and what's what (offenders & incidents) - Plus all the latest local & national news, updates (and unknown offenders).
+- Weekly Newsletter - Keep up to date with who's who and what's what (offenders and incidents) - Plus all the latest local and national news, updates (and unknown offenders)

-- Regular briefings - Ideal to build relationships with other members in your area and share info and intel on offenders MO's with other members & partners.
+- Regular briefings - Ideal to build relationships with other members in your area and share info and intel on offenders MO's with other members and partners

 That's why joining a SSBP is the best way to reduce the impact of crime, reduce your shrinkage, improve your profits and increase your footfall.